-Ordering a copy of your driving record or abstract can be a good idea if you’ve noticed your car insurance premiums or quotes are creeping up higher than you think they should.
-Maybe a past speeding ticket has slipped your mind, or a fender-bender a couple of years back?
+Ordering a copy of your driving record or abstract can be a good idea if your car insurance premiums or quotes are creeping higher than you think they should.
+A past speeding ticket has slipped your mind, or a fender-bender a couple of years back?
 Your driving history starts from the day you first get behind the wheel and follows you throughout your life as a driver.
 We’ve answered some commonly asked questions about obtaining your driving history below.

 Who can see my driving history?